 - We invite artists to create a logo for our upcoming “Winter in Action” exhibit, which celebrates winter sports and activities in the Northeast.
 This exhibit is an invitational exhibit and will feature select artists from across the Northeast.
 The logo should reflect the theme of the exhibition.

 One winner will be selected and the logo will be featured with the exhibition materials, including gallery vinyl, exhibit postcards, banners, etc. Prize: Chosen artist will win a View Membership - Family Level (Value $75) or a $50 gift shop certificate Deadline: November 1, 2021

-Submission Information: Submission will be Juried by View's Visual Arts Committee; Each artist may submit up to 3 images; Submit High Res images 300dpi Eligibility: You must be a current View Member to submit.
-(Artists can become a member prior to submitting their art.
+Submission Information: Submission will be Juried by View's Visual Arts Committee; Each artist may submit up to 3 images; Submit High Res images 300dpi (Artists do NOT need to be members to submit.)
 SUBMISSION LINK

 The Kirkland Art Center in Clinton, NY announced open applications for their 2022 Artist-in-Residence programs, a partnership with local retreat and residency space The Garret on the Green.
 Applications will be open on both the Kirkland Art Center and the Garret on the Green websites through November 10, 2021.